MicrosoftDocs/power-platform/power-platform/guidance/architecture/real-world-examples/sharepoint-canvas.md

 :::image type="complex" source="./media/DefaultConnectorArchi.png" alt-text="Diagram of architecture of data flow from Power Apps through the SharePoint connector.":::
-   OData requests are sent from Power Apps to APIM Management service which in turns relays the request to the Connector hub that finally sends the requests to the SharePoint connector.
+   OData requests are sent from Power Apps to APIM Management service, which in turns relays the request to the Connector hub that finally sends the requests to the SharePoint connector.
 :::image-end:::